Find us +44 (0)113 2837100

 Further details relating to assessment

-E-learning activities: four activities comprising questions derived from the lecture topics covered in that week's and the previous weeks lecture sessions.
+E-learning quizzes: two quizzes comprising questions derived from the lecture topics covered in that week’s and the previous weeks’ lecture sessions.
 These will take place on scheduled dates during the module period which will be advised in the tutorials.
+One will have a group element.

 Individual report: this assignment will evaluate research/information retrieval skills and critical thinking and students will be expected to present their findings and analysis as an independent report.